oneleif/VaporWebsite/README.md

 ## Want to join the oneleif community?
 Join the Discord server by clicking the link above.
 You will start with limited permissions, in a text channel that only moderators will see.
-In order to get full access, review the rules, make an introduction within the #introductions channel, and add an appropriate username.
+In order to get full access, review the rules in #onboarding, make an introduction within the #introductions channel, and add an appropriate username.

-Once that is complete, shoot a message into the #start channel, and we will give you full access.
+Once that is complete, we will give you full access where you can choose your interests and gain access to more specific channels.

 ## oneleif website is running on Vapor!